OpenVidu/openvidu-loadtest/README.md

 ## **Analyze test results**

+The loadtest-controller will create a report result on the root directory `/openvidu-loadtest/loadtest-controller` with the name **result.txt**.

 If you're testing **OpenVidu PRO**, the Load Test App **will import a Kibana Dashboard automatically** at the beginning of the test.
 This dashboard will include Kibana Visualizations with all metrics retrieved from OpenVidu.

 ![Load Test Dashboard](resources/kibana.png)

-To allow that the Load Test App import it, **you must fill the ElasticSearch and Kibana parameters** declared in the [application.properties](load-test/src/main/resources/application.properties#L15-L17) file.
+To allow that the Load Test App import it, **you must fill** the [monitoring parameters](#Monitoring-parameters).

 **What happen if the dashboard have not been imported automatically?**